sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 > If you are still in doubt and want to make the best choice quickly, go for [DevTernity](https://devternity.com).
 It's a perfectly-balanced developer conference.

-Mark your calendars and make your choices soon.
+I picked the best conferences for your convenience.
+Now, make a good choice and mark your calendar.
 Prices may vary based on how early you register.
 Also, remember that hotel and travel costs are generally separate from the conference pricing.
 Enjoy!